“Off To California” for Low G Ukulele – FREE TAB

 A hornpipe is a type of Irish dance tune.
 Like a reel, they’re in 4/4 time, but they tend to be played at a slower tempo and with different emphasis.

-Reels are written in 4/4 time, but they usually have more of a 2/2, or cut time, feel.
-They’re played so quickly and such emphasis is placed on the upbeats (1 and 3) or the downbeats (2 and 4), that the listeners (and the dancers) hear a measure of the song as ONE-two, ONE-two or one-TWO, one-TWO.
+Reels are in 4/4 time, but they usually have more of a 2/2, or cut time, feel.
+You play them so quickly and with such emphasis on the upbeats (1 and 3) or the downbeats (2 and 4), that the listeners (and the dancers) tend to think of the the song as ONE-two, ONE-two or one-TWO, one-TWO.

-Hornpipes are generally played at a slower tempo, and they are usually played with a bit of a swing – often called a “dotted rhythm” – where you draw out the notes on the beat slightly and shorten the notes in between.
+You usually play a hornpipe a bit slower than a reel, and they are usually played with a bit of a swing – often called a “dotted rhythm” – where you draw out the notes on the beat slightly and shorten the notes in between.
 So while a measure of a hornpipe is written like this:

 You actually play it like this:

 The rhythm syllable phrase for the dotted-eighth-sixteenth pair is TIM-ri.
-So while the straight time measure would be read:
+So while the straight time measure translates as:

 TA ti-ti ti-ti ti-ti ti-ti